There’s farmland and a power plant in Derry Township

 The Montour Steam Electric Plant operates with natural gas

 Smoke billows from the Montour Steam Electric Station’s 540-foot-tall smokestacks in the northern part of town.
 The plant was originally built to burn coal, but in 2023, it started running on natural gas.
 “Now, we don’t deal with weird smells or ash falling from the sky,” Molter says.
 The change was also made to protect Montour Preserve, a 640-acre green space about 5 miles north.
 “It’s the best park in the county,” Molter says.
 “Some people in Derry go there daily.”
 Hiking trails and picnic pavilions surround the preserve’s lake, which was once a cooling source for the plant.
 Today, locals can kayak across the calm water and fish for largemouth bass, bluegill and black crappie.
 There’s a rock shale for fossil hunting and plenty of maple trees for collecting sap.
 The visitors center has local wildlife displays and summer camps about nature.
-A 27-acre solar power plant, called Montour Solar One, is being built adjacent to the steam station.
-Construction hasn’t started yet, but the project will create around 150 jobs and generate approximately 100 megawatts of energy per year.
+Plans are underway to build a solar power plant, Montour Solar One, adjacent to the steam station.
+Construction hasn’t started yet, but the project is expected to create around 150 jobs and generate approximately 100 megawatts of energy per year.

 The Danville Area School District serves Derry.
 Kids can attend Danville Primary, which Niche grades a B, and Liberty Valley Intermediate, which earns a B-plus.
 They may continue to A-minus-rated Danville Middle and B-plus-graded Danville Area High, where career and technical pathways include agricultural mechanizations and agriculture and related sciences.